 Highlighted pairings:

-Shellfish such as prawns, scallops, oysters, mussels, and crab are ideal to pair with Irish whiskey.
+Shellfish such as prawns, scallops, oysters, mussels, and crab are ideal to pair with Irish Whiskey.

 Because of the unique clean flavour shellfish, they are well paired with both stronger, spicier whiskeys to draw out flavour.
-Pairing with seafood is a great way to showcase the versatility of Irish whiskey while also showcasing some of the amazing seafood found in Ireland.
+Pairing with seafood is a great way to showcase the versatility of Irish Whiskey while also showcasing some of the amazing seafood found in Ireland.
 With seafood, texture is a big element which can be complimented by the right whiskey.

 Highlighted pairings:

-The natural flavours of Irish whiskey will work most meats, from beef to chicken, lamb, and pork – including in sandwiches.
+The natural flavours of Irish Whiskey will work most meats, from beef to chicken, lamb, and pork – including in sandwiches.

 Grilled meats pair well with strong malty, peaty or spicy whiskeys, while mature whiskey that are finished in sherry barrel will match that charred flavoured of most meats.
 As meat carries a stronger flavour than fish, it can drown out the subtle qualities of lighter whiskeys, except that is if you’re serving beef tartare.